IBM/ibm-block-csi-driver/Documentation/csi_ug_requirements.md

         oc apply -f 99-ibm-attach.yaml
         ```

-3. If needed, enable support for volume snapshots \(FlashCopy® function\) on your Kubernetes cluster.
+<a name="enable_vol_snapshots">3.</a>  If needed, enable support for volume snapshots \(FlashCopy® function\) on your Kubernetes cluster.

-    For more information and instructions, see the Kubernetes blog post, [Kubernetes 1.17 Feature: Kubernetes Volume Snapshot Moves to Beta](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/)\(kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/\).
+    For more information and instructions, see the Kubernetes blog post, [Kubernetes 1.17 Feature: Kubernetes Volume Snapshot Moves to Beta](https://kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/) (kubernetes.io/blog/2019/12/09/kubernetes-1-17-feature-cis-volume-snapshot-beta/\).

     -   Install both the Snapshot CRDs and the Common Snapshot Controller once per cluster.